 Facebook Ads Manager

-Through customer feedback surveys, user studies, and laboratory sessions, the ads interfaces team had come to learn the existing tools for advertising on Facebook were more than a little difficult to use.
+Through customer feedback surveys, in-person user studies, and laboratory sessions, my ad interface team learned that the existing advertising tools on Facebook were more than challenging to use, particularly collectively.

-We knew from research that there was no single flow advertisers were using when creating or managing the ads on the platform; as my design peer Matthew so elegantly illustrates here.
+We knew from research that there were no single flow advertisers used when creating or managing ads on the platform—as my peer Matthew Rigodanzo elegantly illustrated with a simple visual map.

-All of this highlighted the fundamental problem with how Facebook’s advertising experience was set up: having many different interfaces for everything an advertiser may want to do meant they were routinely having to open multiple tabs or browser windows in order to do even the most basic task.
+This highlighted the fundamental problem with how Facebook set up the advertising experience.
+Having many separate interfaces for everything an advertiser may want to do meant they had to open multiple browser tabs or windows to manage even the most basic tasks.

-We asked: what would happen if we consolidated interfaces into a single UI?
+As a core team, we asked: what would happen if we consolidated much of the advertising features into a single interface?

-Early signals were promising: customers liked being able to navigate their advertising accounts, reporting, management, and creation all from a single interface.
+Early signals were promising: customers liked being able to navigate their advertising accounts, settings, reporting, management, and creation from a single interface.

-We looked at our options and the data and landed on a 20% test to “middle of the road” customers: 20% of advertisers who were already on the platform but not spending large amounts of money nor spending small amounts.
-We needed to target advertisers in the middle who could give us valuable feedback in order to make improvements, catch bugs, and ship incomplete features without completely disastrous effects.
+We looked at our options and the data and landed on a 20% test to "middle of the road" customers: 20% of advertisers already on the platform who were not spending large or small amounts of money.
+We needed to target advertisers in the middle who could give us valuable feedback to make improvements, catch bugs, and ship incomplete features without catastrophic effects.

-We also worked to get a number of partner advertisers of medium-to-large business size to help us test in an early “beta” program, and we launched an opt-in option for all new advertisers joining the platform.
-We used a simple dialog message to ask them whether they wanted to help test the new ads manager, or use the old version.
-With results of the prompt landing somewhere in the middle, 50% of new advertisers joining the beta and the other half opting to use the old version.
+We also worked with several partner advertisers of medium-to-large businesses to help test an early "beta" program.
+And we launched an opt-in option for all new advertisers joining the platform.
+We used a simple dialog message to ask these new users whether they wanted to help test the new ads manager or use the old version.
+With results of the prompt landing somewhere in the middle: 50% of new advertisers joining the beta, and the other half opted to use the old version.

 Read more about the success of the launch from expert marketer Jon Loomer.

-After successfully launching a new Ads Manager I moved to the Facebook Profile team to help with large, creative efforts there.
-There I lead efforts in team of seven designers to help Facebook users express themselves and connect with others.
+After successfully launching a new Ads Manager, I moved to the Facebook Profile team to help with large, creative efforts there.
+On the Profile team, I lead efforts across a group of seven designers to help Facebook users express themselves and connect with others.

-As one of the top three surfaces across all of Facebook, and with the social network becoming more and more ubiquitous across the world, the team was beginning to see trends through data and research that was underlining a few core opportunities.
+As one of the top three surfaces across all of Facebook, and with the social network becoming more and more ubiquitous worldwide, the team was beginning to see trends through data and research that were underlining a few core opportunities.

-2. Better ways to express the unique attributes of their identity
+- More unique ways to express the unique attributes of their identity.

-Through a series of international user research studies, variant testing, and lab studies, we were able to explore a number of ways to help Facebook users feel more expressive, better connected to the people who matter most in their lives, and safer about the content they share on their Profile.
+I took advantage of Facebook's incredible research and data resources to evaluate user behaviors through international user research studies, variant testing, and lab studies.
+Then, alongside a product manager and engineering manager, I explored ways to help Facebook users feel more expressive, better connected to the people who matter most in their lives, and safer about the content they share on their Profile.

 Then, after a hackathon enabling anyone to use a custom "profile picture frame" to celebrate gay pride in the United States exploded into an overnight success, the team began asking: how might we enable people to express the issues, beliefs, causes or events, they cherish most through their profile picture?

-The solution was to build a platform that would enable anyone, anywhere, to create artwork that could be used by Facebook users.
+The solution we envisioned was to build a platform that would enable anyone to create artwork that Facebook users could use.

-The soon-to-be-announced Facebook Camera would rely on the artwork created through the platform in order to stand apart from Snapchat.
-Plus the Profile team was needing an influx of new frames to enable more expression, and other teams across Groups, Events, and Pages were interested in what the platform would be able to do as well.
+The soon-to-be-announced Facebook Camera would rely on the artwork created through the platform to stand apart from Snapchat.
+Plus, the Profile team needed an influx of new frames to enable more expression, and other teams across Groups, Events, and Pages were interested in what the platform would be able to do as well.

-We ended up using a series of rolling research sessions to test and evaluate ideas before successfully launching the platform at Facebook’s F8 conference in 2017.
+We used a series of rolling research sessions to test and evaluate ideas through concept to prototype before successfully launching the platform at Facebook's F8 conference in 2017.